Nathan Doty PhD

 Dr. Willoughby is a licensed child clinical psychologist specializing in neuropsychological, educational, and developmental evaluations.
 His areas of expertise include learning disabilities, attention and executive functioning concerns, autism spectrum disorders and other neurodevelopmental conditions, as well as anxiety and mood disorders.

-Dr. Willoughby is co-founder and co-director of Achieve New England, and a Clinical Research Associate in the Department of Psychology at the University of Massachusetts Boston.
+Dr. Willoughby is co-founder and co-director of Achieve New England.
 Previously, he was a faculty member in the Department of Psychiatry at the Massachusetts General Hospital and Harvard Medical School.
 Dr. Willoughby completed his graduate work in the Child and Family Clinical Psychology Program at the University of Miami, and his pre-doctoral internship and fellowship in child clinical psychology at the Massachusetts General Hospital and Harvard Medical School.

 Dr. Willoughby is also an established researcher, author, and speaker in the fields of child and family psychology.
 His work has been published in some of the nation’s top psychology journals, and he speaks frequently at national and international conferences.
 He is the associate editor of The SAGE Encyclopedia of Intellectual and Developmental Disorders and the co-author of Bright Kids Who Can’t Keep Up, a book for parents.